IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 For more information on entities and the contents of provenance files, see `the W3C PROV Model Primer  <https://www.w3.org/TR/prov-primer/#intuitive-overview-of-prov>`_.

 Once you've uploaded your Provenance File and connected the proper entity, you can hit the Preview button to view the raw JSON of the Provenance File.
 This can help you confirm that you've uploaded the right file.
-Be sure to double-check it, because the Provenance File will made *permanent* once it's finalized.
+Be sure to double-check it, because the Provenance File will be made *permanent* once it's finalized.
 At that point you will not be able to *replace*, *remove*, or otherwise *edit* the Provenance File.
 This ensures that the Provenance File maintains a stable, immutable record of the data file's history.
 This finalization of the Provenance File happens at different points depending on the status of your data file.
 If this is a brand new data file that has never been published before, then its associated Provenance File will be made permanent once you publish the dataset.
 If this data file *has* been published in a previous version of your dataset, then its associated Provenance File will be made permanent as soon as you upload the Provenance File and click "Save Changes" on the warning popup.

 ..
 COMMENTED OUT UNTIL PROV GRAPH IS ADDED:  A **Provenance File** is the preferred way of submitting provenance information to Dataverse, as it allows Dataverse to automatically generate a detailed graph of the data file's provenance.
 Provenance files are typically generated during the process of data analysis, using provenance capture tools like provR, RDataTracker, NoWorkFlow, recordr, or CamFlow.
 Each data file in Dataverse can have one provenance file attached to it.
 Dataverse uses this provenance file to generate a provenance graph that can be viewed under the Provenance tab of the file page.
 Once you've added your provenance file, you can click the Preview button to make sure it's accurate.